kedacore/keda-docs/content/docs/2.1/deploy.md

 ### Uninstall

-To uninstall KEDA in MicroK8s, simple disable the addon as shown below.
+To uninstall KEDA in MicroK8s, simply disable the addon as shown below.

 ```sh
 microk8s disable keda